-Note \ The residual risk is the risk remaining after the selected risk treatment plan is operational.
+Note The residual risk is the risk remaining after the selected risk treatment plan is operational.

-5.3 Operations and Maintenance
+5.3 Operations and Maintenance Plan

-5.3.1 Operations and Maintenance
+5.3.1 Operations and Maintenance Plan

-Operational expenses are continuous expenses required to provide a service, including power, fuel, staff, plant equipment and overhead.
+Operational expenses are continuous expenses required to provide the service, including power, fuel, staff, plant equipment and overhead.

-Maintenance expenses include those necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating.
+Maintenance expenses include those necessary for retaining an asset as near as practicle to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating.